mjung1/pandas/doc/source/development/contributing.rst

 <https://github.com/pandas-dev/pandas/issues?q=is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22+no%3Aassignee>`_
 are typically good for newer contributors.

+Once you’ve found an interesting issue, it’s important to check if someone else is already working on it.
+Pandas issues can support multiple assignees, so you'll need to consider two things:

+* **Requested number of assignees:**  Check the original issue description to see if the maintainer has specified a desired number of contributors.
+* **Current assignee list:**  Look at the current assignee list on the GitHub issue.
+Even if unassigned, someone might have already claimed it with a comment but not yet been assigned through the "take" command.

-Once you've found an interesting issue, it's a good idea to assign the issue to yourself, so nobody else duplicates the work on it.
+If it looks like the issue is available, it's a good idea to assign the issue to yourself, so nobody else duplicates the work on it.
 On the Github issue, a comment with the exact text ``take`` to automatically assign you the issue (this will take seconds and may require refreshing the page to see it).